Ward Park (Raymore)

 Ward Park is a public, urban park in Raymore, Missouri, United States.
 Located on 3.88 acres on the western end of Sierra Drive in Ward Park Place subdivision, Ward Park received playground equipment and a paved walking trail in 2011.
-Currently, this park is closed as a part of the continuing efforts to slow the spread of the Coronavirus COVID-19.
+The park was closed as a part of the continuing efforts to slow the spread of the Coronavirus COVID-19.
 It is part of the Kansas City metropolitan area.